department-of-veterans-affairs/vets-website/_disability/6-agentorange-service-inside.md

 Yes, if:

-You are ill with one, or more, of these diseases related to Agent Orange
+You are ill with one, or more, of these diseases related to Agent Orange.

 </div>